madebysteve/bayousurgicalsolutions.com/sell-non-moving-surgical-disposables.md

 Want to get the most for your surplus surgical disposables and have all the work done for you?

-Our team will handle the entire disposition process of selling your non-moving surgical disposables at no additioonal cost to you!
+Our team will handle the entire disposition process of selling your non-moving surgical disposables at no additional cost to you!

 Bayou Surgical Solutions has both the experience and resources to handle all your needs during the process of purging non-moving surgical disposables.
 We’ll get you the most money for all your surplus surgical disposable products by shopping them to the highest bidder.